codesharedot/qtum-price-ruby/README.md

-# ripple price ruby
+# litecoin price ruby

-Gets the ripple price with Ruby (from JSON).
+Gets the litecoin price with Ruby (from JSON).

 https://ruby-lang.co